 Advisors: Professor Laura Wexler and Professor Charlie Musser

 Yale University, M.A., American Studies with a Concentration in Public Humanities, May 2013

 University of Virginia, B.A., American Studies with High Distinction, May 2008

 Exploring Humanities Data in R: Exploring Networks, Geospatial Data, Images and Texts.
 Taylor Arnold and Lauren Tilton.
 Springer 2015.

 2018 Special Issue: Digital Humanities.
 Co-editor.
 American Quarterly.
 Forthcoming.

-'Recommending Photography'.
+'Knowledge Creation Through Recommender Systems'.
 Taylor Arnold, Peter Leonard, and Lauren Tilton.
 Digital Scholarship in the Humanities.
 Special Issue on DH2016.
 Forthcoming.